ajaysingh853/dotnet-tips-cleancode/README.md

 <details>
   <summary><b>Use domain name</b></summary>

-People who read your code are also programmers.
-Naming things right will help everyone be on the same page.
-We don't want to take time to explain to everyone what a variable or function is for.
+Programmers, who read your code, benefit from appropriately named elements, as it promotes mutual understanding and eliminates the need for excessive explanations about variables or functions.

 **Good**